luukvbaal/nnn.nvim/README.md

 ### Bindings

 Bind `NnnExplorer/NnnPicker` to toggle the plugin on/off in normal and terminal mode.
-The commands accept a path as optional argument:
+The commands accept a path as optional argument.
+To always open nnn in the directory of the currently active buffer, use `%:p:h` as argument:

 ```vim
 tnoremap <C-A-n> <cmd>NnnExplorer<CR>